Willem Witteveen: Career

 From 1979 to 1989, he worked as researcher of constitutional law at Leiden University.
 In 1988, he received his PhD cum laude with the dissertation De retoriek in het recht (The rhetorics of law).
 From 1990 to his death, he was a law professor at Tilburg University.
 His fields of expertise were trias politica, legislation, rhetoric, legal theory, and political theory.

 Witteveen was a member of the Labour Party since 1994.
 He was chairman of the party platform committee of the Labour Party in 1998–99.
 He was a member of the Senate from 1999 to 2007, where he was chairman of the committee for Internal Affairs and the High Councils of State.
 In the 2007 and 2011 Senate elections, he was at an unelectable position on the candidate list.

 From 2007 to his death, he was founding dean of the College of Liberal Arts at Tilburg University.
 From 2013 to his death, he was again a senator.
 He was appointed after Pauline Meurs left the Senate.

 Witteveen had finished the manuscript of his book De wet als kunstwerk (The law as work of art) shortly before his death.
 The book was posthumously released in November 2014.

 Death

 Witteveen was killed on 17 July 2014 at the age of 62, along with his wife Lidwien Heerkens and their daughter Marit Witteveen.
 They were passengers on Malaysia Airlines Flight 17 from Schiphol in the Netherlands to Kuala Lumpur in Malaysia, when the airplane was shot down near Hrabove in Ukraine's contested eastern Donetsk region.

 Personal life

 Like his father, Witteveen was a Universal Sufist.
 In 1978, he married Lidwien Heerkens; the couple had two children, a daughter Marit and a son Freek.
 The family lived in Breda in North Brabant.

+His son Freek later became a quantum computing researcher at Centrum Wiskunde & Informatica.

+Legacy

+A street in Breda, the Willem Witteveenhof, has been named after Witteveen in 2020.
+Witteveen lived in the adjacent street, the Burgemeester Passtoorsstraat, at the time of his passing.